BDC Hamburger Icon

 Open row

-Managers may find it challenging to create an environment of teamwork, collaboration and respect amid productivity-lowering workplace stress, crushing deadlines, and the pressures of life inside and outside the office.
-However, without working toward shared goals, your business productivity will suffer and your work environment may turn sour, leading to increased employee turnover and a toxic work culture.
+Managers may find it challenging to create an environment of teamwork, collaboration and respect amid productivity-lowering workplace stress, crushing deadlines and the pressures of life inside and outside the office.
+However, without working toward shared goals, business productivity will suffer, and the work environment may turn sour, leading to increased employee turnover rates and a toxic work culture.

-It’s possible to encourage collaborative teamwork among employees of varied personalities, strengths and priorities.
-We’ll explore ways to foster teamwork, examine the benefits of team building and look at the consequences of a disjointed workforce.
+It’s possible to encourage collaborative teamwork among employees with varied personalities, strengths and priorities.
+We’ll explore ways to foster teamwork, examine the benefits of collaboration and look at the consequences of a disjointed workforce.

 How to encourage better teamwork